raul23/nlp/README.rst

 |

-`:warning:` There is an **overhead** when starting the language classification with ``textcat`` as we can see with the first text taken 5.247 second.
+`:warning:` There is an **overhead** when starting the language classification with ``textcat`` as we can see with the first text taken 5.247 seconds.
 When re-running the classification on the first text after the initial one, it actually took ~ 2.6 seconds like other texts of similar length.

 `:star:` By default, the second method shows results for the multiclass classification (if the ``pycountry`` package is found)